Kernix13/markdown-cheatsheet/README.md

     [Back to Top](#back-to-top)

 **Footnote links**: I assume footnotes would be useful in a very technical or long README file.
-Use square brackets where you want a footnote link to appear and use a caret symbol(^) followed by the number of the footnote.
+Use square brackets where you want a footnote link to appear and use a caret symbol (^) followed by the number of the footnote.
 Then below that area add the same syntax followed by a colon and the noe itself.
 That will make the footnote text appear at the bottom of your file:

 Footnote.[^1]

 Some other important footnote.[^2]

-Use this for where you ant the link:
+Use this for where you want the link:

 ```
 [^1]